Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 When I started this project, I wanted to recreate the digital rain effect using modern C++.
 I explored methods to store arrays of random characters in vectors, which allowed me to efficiently process and print them as single strings.
 Also, I used ANSI escape codes for colour and cursor control, which made the rainfall effect more visually appealing by making the rainfall colourful and hiding or showing the cursor.

+So, what my project does is it simulates the iconic falling code effect seen in movies like The Matrix.
+It randomly generates characters (letters and numbers) that fall from the top to the bottom of the screen, with each raindrop having different colours and lengths.
+The animation is customisable in terms of screen size, number of raindrops, and speed.
 ---

 ## Design and Test